asteriusj/foafiaf/README.md

 * Ability to Subscribe to Calendar Events as iCal
 * Ability to Publish vCard for contacts and directories
 * Ability \Publish iCal for events and calendars
+* Ability to extend structured content to mobile devices as a reflection of managed Linked Data

 ### Information Analysis
 Information Analysis - the information is analyzed in order to find the relationships, redundancies and patterns.